hbbio/openmarket/README.md

 We can kill two birds with one stone:

 - Online marketplace
-- Public good: No marketplace fee ever, no admins.
+- Public good: No marketplace fee ever, no admins, immutable contracts.
 - Fully onchain orderbook

 ## Goals